 Use draft print quality whenever you can.
 Go to File - Print to open the box that lists the settings for your printer.
 Click 'Properties' to bring up the various options available.
 You'll probably find different choices under the heading 'Paper/Quality' that allow you to select draft quality printing.
 Your document will print at a lower resolution but that may not matter for reference material that you will likely discard later.
 You can always switch to a higher resolution for a final version of a document.

 Print documents that are in black and white with a black ink cartridge.
 Choose black and white printing over color whenever possible.
 Depending on your printer, you may have the option to select grayscale printing using the black ink cartridge only.
+What is grayscale printing?
+It's simply printing using your black ink cartridge to produce print that is a combination of gray tones between black and white only.
 If you print black with a color ink cartridge, various colors are mixed to create the black ink.
-This depletes your color ink cartridge a lot faster than it would deplete a black ink cartridge.
+Not using grayscale depletes your color ink cartridge a lot faster than it would deplete a black ink cartridge.
 If you're not doing presentation quality work, or if you're printing text only, chances are you won't need the other colors.

 6. Use color ink only when needed